devjoe1991/yourora-native/docs/sidebar.md

 The updated header should:
 - Remove the current profile avatar and theme toggle from the header
 - Add the new AnimatedHamburgerMenu component in place of the avatar
-- Keep the YourOra logo centered
+- Keep the Miha logo centered
 - Maintain the search and notifications icons on the right
 - Integrate with the sidebar context for opening/closing
 - Preserve all existing functionality